 Tennis-Alcott slams US Open 'discrimination' over wheelchair omission

-"And please do not tell me I am a ‘greater risk’ because I am disabled," said the 29-year-old.
-"I am disabled yes but that does not make me SICK.
-I am fitter and healthier than nearly everybody reading this right now.
-There are no added risks.
+"And please do not tell me I am a 'greater risk' because I am disabled," the 29-year-old wrote.
+"I am disabled, yes but that does not make me SICK.

-"And for sure there are far more important things going on in the world, but that choice should’ve been up TO ME.
-"It is blatant discrimination for able bodied people to decide on my behalf what i do with my LIFE AND CAREER just because I am disabled.
-Not good enough."
+"It is blatant discrimination for able-bodied people to decide on my behalf what I do with my LIFE AND CAREER just because I am disabled.
+Not good enough," he wrote.

 - READ MORE ON: